Virtus Fire Ltd

 About Virtus Fire

-Here at Virtus Fire we can assist with all elements of Fire Facility Management, Getting you in touch with a local professional who works along side us and will provide the highest of standards.
-Services include but are not limited to fire risk assessments, fire alarm installation & servicing, emergency light installation & servicing, extinguisher servicing and much more, just ask!
+Here at Virtus Fire Ltd we can assist with all elements of Fire Facility Management.
+Services include but are not limited to fire risk assessments, fire door inspections, fire alarm installation & servicing, emergency light installation & servicing, extinguisher servicing and much more, just ask!
 We also have in house teams taking care of compliancy testing, serving London and the home counties.
 We have regular routes that provide weekly fire alarm testing and monthly emergency light (flick) testing.

 Services offered include but are not limited to :